billsix/cprogrammingbook/doc/01-Intro.rst

 Here, at least, C adheres to the practice used by most other languages.
-In fact a lot of programmers who are used to languages where the problem exists have never even realized that it is there—they just thought that the disambiguating rule was ‘obvious’.
+In fact a lot of programmers who are used to languages where the problem exists have never even realized that it is there—they just thought that the disambiguation rule was ‘obvious’.
 Let's hope that everyone feels that way.

 The division operators
 ~~~~~~~~~~~~~~~~~~~~~~